Nikkei slumps to 4-month low as inflation scare hits expensive shares

 That bludgeoned Wall Street overnight, especially tech shares whose high valuations have been based on the assumption of low interest rates, and hit Japanese equivalents as well.

-Other richly valued shares, mainly from the tech and healthcare sectors, fell sharply, with medical equipment maker Terumo down 4.3%, chip-making machine maker Tokyo Electron losing 4.4% and lens maker Hoya dropping 3.2%.
+Other richly valued shares, mainly from the tech and healthcare sectors, fell sharply, with medical equipment maker Terumo down 4.4%, chip-making machine maker Tokyo Electron losing 4.7% and medical diagnostics products maker Sysmex dropping 4.2%.

 Also hurting market sentiment, Japan is struggling to contain the COVID-19 pandemic, forcing dozens of towns to abandon plans to accept overseas athletes competing in the Olympics from July due to concerns about inadequate resources.